namchuai/smg/README.md

     *   Formatted Price overlayed on the bottom-left of the image (e.g., "3,000,000₣") with a distinct background and border.
     *   Formatted Address string (Street, Postal Code Locality, Region, Country) below the title.
 *   **Asynchronous Loading:** Utilizes `AsyncState` (Loading, Success, Error) pattern with Kotlin Coroutines and Flow to handle data fetching and UI updates.
-*   **Interactive Address:** Address text is clickable, attempting to open the property's coordinates (if available) in a map application using an Android Intent (`geo:` URI).
-    *   *Note:* Requires a map application (like Google Maps) to be installed on the device/emulator.
 *   **Bookmarking:** Users can tap a heart icon button on the top-right of the property image to toggle its bookmark status.
 The icon updates (`Favorite` / `FavoriteBorder`) to reflect the current state.
 *   **Dependency Injection:** Uses Koin for managing dependencies.
 *   **Modular Architecture:** The project is structured into multiple Gradle modules (e.g., `app`, `feature:listing`, `core:domain`, `core:designsystem`).